 One of the best benefits of the ACA passing is that insurers are no longer allowed to engage in certain discriminatory practices that were deemed acceptable in the past.
 The biggest example is pre-existing conditions.
 Before the ACA, people with chronic and ongoing health problems would have been systematically denied coverage because of their condition.

-For example, anyone who was diagnosed with cancer before they had acquired health insurance would basically be forced to pay for their own health care for the rest of their life.
+Anyone diagnosed with cancer before they had health insurance would have to pay for their own health care for the rest of their life.
 Even patients that had health care before their diagnosis may have been dropped from their coverage once they began filing medical claims for treatment.
 Now, thankfully, these practices are illegal — although insurers may be permitted to increase the premium rates for pre-existing conditions.

 Another practice done away with because of the ACA was premium differences based on gender.
 Women are more likely to have yearly exams, obtain prescriptions and have hospital visits than men mostly because of their reproductive functions.
 Since the drafters of the ACA felt that this placed an undue burden on women, gender discrimination was abolished.

 Getting married, quitting smoking, moving and losing weight are all choices you can make to lower your premium costs.
 Everything else places you at the mercy of your insurer.
 Be sure to shop around when hunting for a policy to find one that will keep your personal costs low.
-QuoteWizard can help by putting you in touch with insurance agents and brokers who will be able to locate the plan that works best for your lifestyle and personal needs.
-These brokers may also be able to assist you in applying for a plan located on a state or government health exchange, making you eligible for subsidies.
-Click on the link below to get started.
+QuoteWizard can help by putting you in touch with insurance agents and brokers who will be able to locate the best plan for you.
+These brokers may be able to assist you apply for a plan on a state or government health exchange, making you eligible for subsidies.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.